What is performance testing?

 One of the challenges with moving an application from an on-premises environment to the cloud is complacency.
-Developers and IT staff may assume that the application will work just the same once it reaches the cloud.
-They'll minimize testing and QA and proceed with a quick rollout.
-Because the application is being tested on another vendor's hardware, testing may not be as accurate if it were hosted on premises.
+Developers and IT staff may assume that the application works the same once it reaches the cloud.
+They might minimize testing and quality assurance, deciding instead to proceed with a quick rollout.
+Because the application is being tested on another vendor's hardware, testing may not be as accurate as on-premises testing.

-Development and operations teams should then be coordinated to check for security gaps, conduct load testing, assess scalability, and consider user experience and map servers, ports and paths.
+Development and operations teams should check for security gaps; conduct load testing; assess scalability; consider UX; and map servers, ports and paths.

 Performance testing challenges

 Some challenges within performance testing are as follows: